jbraekr/a-frame-node-pad/README.md

 ## Done

+- updating a a-element with innerHTML, keeping framestuff alive. but inspector does not see changed dom
+- init-module for two levels of reload

 - selfhostet and appcached aframe and inspector, better for local development
 - make budo run on glitch
 - using budo without reload too.
 Workaround with very long poll time